 In Sister Bay, sip a lauded wine with your steak topped with bacon and blue cheese butter or salmon topped with mango salsa at Mission Grille, in a former Catholic church.

-Stays at Blacksmith Inn on the Shore in Baileys Harbor are all the more delightful for the in-room whirlpool baths, gas fireplaces, balconies and harbor views (from $245).
+Stays at Blacksmith Inn on the Shore in Baileys Harbor are all the more delightful for the in-room whirlpool baths, gas fireplaces, balconies and harbor views.

 After the breakfast buffet, use the inn’s bikes, kayaks or stand-up paddleboards to explore Baileys Harbor, then grab lunch at Harbor Fish Market and Grille.
 (Try the decadent lobster bisque.)

 The eight wineries along the Door County Wine Trail promise incredible scenery and expertly crafted vintages; Stone’s Throw Winery in Baileys Harbor pours vino made from California-grown grapes.

 Or skip the wines and go straight to the gentle sand dunes and Lake Michigan shoreline in Whitefish Dunes State Park.

 Guests on the Door County Trolley Ghost Tours hear tales of ghostly sunken ships and murder at stops in a cemetery and at haunted lighthouses.

 5 Great Places to Get Outdoors in the Door

 1 Peninsula State Park Stick to the shoreline or head into the woods?
 Miles of hiking and biking trails make both options appealing in the 3,776-acre park near Fish Creek.
 An observation tower on the park’s east side affords long views of Green Bay; Eagle Bluff Lighthouse on the west side houses a museum.
 (920) 868-3258; dnr.wi.gov